Academic Programs

 Marketing Subplan

-A marketing degree opens the door to opportunities across a wide range of industries, as nearly every business relies on marketing professionals.
+A marketing degree provides opportunities across many industries, since nearly every business relies on marketing professionals.
 Career options for marketing graduates include roles in advertising, brand management, market research, and public relations.

 With this subplan, you can become an account executive, advertising assistant, media specialist, or public relations professional.

-While most individuals in the marketing field hold at least an associate degree, relevant work experience can sometimes substitute for formal education.
+Most marketing professionals hold at least an associate degree.
+In some cases, relevant work experience can substitute for formal education.
 However, even entry-level positions often require a degree or certificate to get started.
 A bachelor's degree, in particular, can lead to higher-paying roles with greater responsibilities, such as marketing management.